ryanw-mobile/ryanw-mobile/README.md

 ## About Me

-- 🧑‍💻 Over a decade of Android development experience, evolving from `XML Views` and `RxJava` to modern tools like `Jetpack Compose` and `Kotlin Coroutines Flow`.
+- 🧑‍💻 16+ years of Android experience, evolving from `XML Views` and `RxJava` to modern tools like `Jetpack Compose` and `Kotlin Coroutines Flow`.
-- 🧪 Continuously learning and expanding into new areas such as `Kotlin Multiplatform` and `Compose Desktop`.
-- 📱 Developed apps that solve real-world problems under _RW Android Labs_ and _RW MobiMedia_, focusing on user-centred solutions.
+- 📱 Delivered apps used by millions through _RW MobiMedia_, and contributed to software delivery across sectors including government, finance, telecom, education, and media.
+- 🧪 Experimented with modern stacks like `Kotlin Multiplatform`, `Compose Desktop`, and AI-driven systems using cloud architecture.
-- 📈 Experienced across the full development lifecycle—from concept to deployment—with a track record of continuous growth.
+- 🚀 Experienced across the full delivery lifecycle — from idea to launch — with a focus on simplicity, maintainability, and real-world impact.

 &nbsp;

 ## Highlights

+This GitHub features Android projects I've delivered, alongside broader work behind the scenes in intelligent systems and scalable platforms.

 <p align="center">
   <a href="https://github.com/ryanw-mobile/OctoMeter"><img src="https://github.com/ryanw-mobile/OctoMeter/blob/main/screenshots/241001_animated.gif" width="200" alt="OctoMeter Kotlin Multiplatform Demo" /></a>&nbsp;&nbsp;&nbsp;&nbsp;